-- 6. Run the update configuration on the second VDI Secondary host by following Step 5 above. - 7.
+- 7. Run the update configuration on the second VDI Secondary host by following Step 5 above. - 8.
 Run the update installation and configuration on additional (optional) VDI Secondary hosts.

 After you have completely updated the VDI Primary host and first two VDI Secondary hosts, you can update the additional VDI Secondaries in any sequence.
-To start the update process, run the following steps. - a.
-As root user, unzip the VDI archive, and change to the corresponding directory.
+To start the update process, run the following steps. - Go to the image directory.